plasne/openid-connect/implementation.md

 Each service has an AuthChooser which selects the appropriate authentication method based on how you have configured AUTH_TYPE.
 It can be either "mi" (default) or "app".
 If set to "mi", the AuthChooser will use a Managed Identity (or failback to use az-cli when running locally) every time it needs an access_token.
 If set to "app", the AuthChooser will use an application service principal (the application created in the above section).

-There are PROs and CONs with each option:
+There are pros and cons with each option:

 | Type                          | Pros                                                                                                                          | Cons                                                                                                                                                                                |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |